tencent cloud

 Note:

-Currently, the Python client only supports Linux and macOS operating systems, and Windows is not supported.
+A Python client only supports Linux and macOS operating systems and does not support Windows systems.

-1. Install librocketmq (version 2.0.0 or higher).
-For installation instructions, see librocketmq Installation.
+1. Install librocketmq (2.0.0 or later).
+For a detailed installation guide, see librocketmq Installation.

-2. Execute the following command to install rocketmq-client-python.
+2. Run the following command to install rocketmq-client-python.

 pip install rocketmq-client-python